DevanB/build-error-notifier/README.md

 `karma start ./test/karma.conf.js --single-run | build-error-notifier`

 ## Parameters
-use `--addConfig [path to file]` to add custom configuration.
-The file should be a node module and should export a data structure similar to the one defined in [build-error-notifier.js](https://github.com/mvindahl/build-error-notifier/blob/master/bin/build-error-notifier.js).
-See [this file](https://github.com/mvindahl/build-error-notifier/blob/master/spec/testConfig.js) for an example.
+Use `--addConfig [path to file]` to add custom configuration.
+The file should be a node module and should export a data structure similar to the one defined in [build-error-notifier.js](https://github.com/DevanB/build-error-notifier/blob/master/bin/build-error-notifier.js).
+See [this file](https://github.com/DevanB/build-error-notifier/blob/master/spec/testConfig.js) for an example.

 ## Q&A
 ### Why don't you support tool X?
 This is just a starting point and is based upon the tools which I frequently use.
-On the top of my head, I plan to add support for CoffeeScript, Less CSS, JSHint, Mocha, and whichever testing frameworks that have gained traction.
+On the top of my head, I plan to add support for CoffeeScript, ESLint, Less CSS, JSHint, Mocha, and whichever testing frameworks that have gained traction.

 Oh, and I accept pull requests.
 The code is really simple, RegEx based stuff.

 ### Which operating systems will this work on?
-MacOS for sure.
+macOS for sure.
 Linux, probably, although I have yet to test it.
 Windows, maybe to some extent.
 It won't recognize the backslach file path delimiters as of now, but it would be an easy fix if someone wants it.

 ### Don't I need to tell it which build tool to scan for?
 In the current version, no. It will scan for everything.
 It's simple and I don't think there'll be any real performance impact from this.